John 20:23: Analysis

-Jesus' promise here is given to the whole group of disciples (the verb is plural), parallel to the promise in Matthew 16:19; Matthew 18:18.
-The disciples' power to forgive sins is linked to the gift of the Spirit in John 20:22, and not in human power.
+Jesus' promise here is given to the whole group of disciples: the verbs ἀφῆτε, aphēte, "forgive" and κρατῆτε, kratēte, "retain", are both plurals.
+This promise parallels the promise in Matthew 16:19 and Matthew 18:18, where the text refers to "binding" and "loosing".

+The disciples' power to forgive sins is linked to the gift of the Spirit in John 20:22, and does not reside in human power.
 The verbs for forgiving and retaining are in the passive form, indicating that God is the one in action.
+Thus, most Protestants believe that this is in the Gospel message, that those who respond with faith to the Gospel will receive grace, their sins forgiven by God.

 With the statement in this verse, Jesus declares that in his messianic community (the "new covenant") his followers ("Christians") now hold the key to membership, in contrast to the authority held by the Jewish leadership (represented by the Sanhedrin and the Pharisees at that time) to affirm or deny acceptance in the synagogues (the "old covenant").

 John 20:23 is seen as the origin for the practice of Confession and Absolution by the Catholic Church, Lutheran Churches, Anglican Communion, Eastern Orthodox Churches, Oriental Orthodox Churches, Assyrian Church of the East, and Irvingian Churches.
 These Christian denominations teach that the Church has been given the apostolic power to forgive sins.